haoranliu666/FinancePapers/README.md

 Dependent variable is cumulative abnormal stock return of the firm in the 41 days around the change in court composition.

-Key regressor Change in ProShareholder = 1  if a judicial turnover increases the shareholder-friendliness of district court k, or it is equal to -1 if the judicial nomination decreases the shareholder-friendliness of that court, equal to 0 for firms in the comparison group, i.e., unexposed firms.
+Key regressor Change in ProShareholder = 1  if a judicial turnover increases the shareholder-friendliness of district court k where the firm headquartered, or it is equal to -1 if the judicial nomination decreases the shareholder-friendliness of that court, equal to 0 for firms in the comparison group, i.e., unexposed firms.

-Control for size, book-to-market, previous 12 months stock returns, lagged one-month stock return,  stock return volatility, profitability, institutional ownership, district fixed effects, state × date fixed effects.
+Control for some company characteristics, district fixed effects, state × date fixed effects.